UM-A2SRL/AePW3-LDWG/README.md

 The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

-## Riso and Cesnik, AIAA SciTech Forum, 2023, to appear:
+## Riso and Cesnik, Journal of Fluids and Structures, 2023, to appear

 Thank you for your interest in these results.
 We are in the process of finalizing the post-processed data for distribution, and we will complete the upload soon.